-Upper Room Holiness Church — meets in bld.
-In front of old ball field in Oakland community.
+Upper Room Holiness Church — meets in the building in front of the old ball field in the Oakland community.

-Bridge of Life Christian Fellowship Church — Started in the last year in the old fire department building.
+Bridge of Life Christian Fellowship Church — Started in the old fire department building in 2012.

-Community Christian Center — Started approximately 3 years ago – Located on Route 10, between Reid’s Ferry and Chuckatuck Village
+Community Christian Center — Started approximately three years ago – Located on Route 10, between Reid’s Ferry and Chuckatuck Village

 Friendship Cathedral C.O.G.I.C.